 a) How is indirect discrimination defined in national law?
+Please indicate whether the definition complies with those given in the directives.

 The Protection Against Discrimination Act, art.
 4 (3), defines indirect discrimination as "putting a person on [protected] grounds [...], through an apparently neutral provision, criterion or practice, at a disadvantage compared with other persons, unless such provision, criterion or practice is objectively justified by a legitimate aim and the means for achieving that aim are appropriate and necessary".